-The pharmacokinetics of BUSULFEX were studied in 59 patients participating in a prospective trial of a BUSULFEX-cyclophosphamide preparatory regimen prior to allogeneic hematopoietic progenitor stem cell transplantation.
+The pharmacokinetics of BUSULFEX were studied in 59 patients participating in a prospective trial of a BUSULFEXcyclophosphamide preparatory regimen prior to allogeneic hematopoietic progenitor stem cell transplantation.
 Patients received 0.8 mg/kg BUSULFEX every six hours, for a total of 16 doses over four days.
-Fifty-five of fifty-nine patients (93%) administered BUSULFEX maintained AUC values below the target value ( < 1500 μM•min).
+Fifty-five of fifty-nine patients (93%) administered BUSULFEX maintained AUC values below the target value (less than1500 μM•min).

 BUSULFEX pharmacokinetics showed consistency between dose 9 and dose 13 as demonstrated by reproducibility of steady state Cmax and a low coefficient of variation for this parameter.

-Metabolism: Busulfan is predominantly metabolized by conjugation with glutathione, both spontaneously and by glutathione S-transferase (GST) catalysis.
-This conjugate undergoes further extensive oxidative metabolism in the liver.
+Busulfan is predominantly metabolized by conjugation with glutathione, both spontaneously and by glutathione S-transferase (GST) catalysis.
+This conjugate undergoes extensive oxidative metabolism in the liver.

-Excretion: Following administration of 14C-labeled busulfan to humans, approximately 30% of the radioactivity was excreted into the urine over 48 hours; negligible amounts were recovered in feces.
-The incomplete recovery of radioactivity may be due to the formation of long-lived metabolites or due to nonspecific alkylation of macromolecules.
+Following administration of 14C-labeled busulfan to humans, approximately 30% of the radioactivity was excreted into the urine over 48 hours; negligible amounts were recovered in feces.

 The prospective trial was a single-arm, open-label study in 61 patients who received BUSULFEX as part of a conditioning regimen for allogeneic hematopoietic stem cell transplantation.
-The study included patients with acute leukemia past first remission (first or subsequent relapse), with highrisk first remission, or with induction failure; chronic myelogenous leukemia (CML) in chronic phase, accelerated phase, or blast crisis; primary refractory or resistant relapsed Hodgkin's disease or non-Hodgkin's lymphoma; and myelodysplastic syndrome.
-Forty-eight percent of patients (29/61) were heavily pretreated, defined as having at least one of the following: prior radiation, ≥ 3 prior chemotherapeutic regimens, or prior hematopoietic stem cell transplant.
+The study included patients with acute leukemia past first remission (first or subsequent relapse), with high-risk first remission, or with induction failure; chronic myelogenous leukemia (CML) in chronic phase, accelerated phase, or blast crisis; primary refractory or resistant relapsed Hodgkin's disease or non-Hodgkin's lymphoma; and myelodysplastic syndrome.
+Forty-eight percent of patients (29/61) were heavily pretreated, defined as having at least one of the following: prior radiation, greater than or equal to 3 prior chemotherapeutic regimens, or prior hematopoietic stem cell transplant.
 Seventy-five percent of patients (46/61) were transplanted with active disease.

-Patients received 16 BUSULFEX doses of 0.8 mg/kg every 6 hours as a two-hour infusion for 4 days, followed by cyclophosphamide 60 mg/kg once per day for two days (BuCy2 regimen).
+Patients received 16 BUSULFEX doses of 0.8 mg per kg every 6 hours as a two-hour infusion for 4 days, followed by cyclophosphamide 60 mg per kg once per day for two days (BuCy2 regimen).
 All patients received 100% of their scheduled BUSULFEX regimen.
 No dose adjustments were made.
 After one rest day, allogeneic hematopoietic progenitor cells were infused.
-The efficacy parameters in this study were myeloablation (defined as one or more of the following: absolute neutrophil count [ANC] less than 0.5x109/L, absolute lymphocyte count [ALC] less than 0.1x109/L, thrombocytopenia defined as a platelet count less than 20,000/mm³ or a platelet transfusion requirement) and engraftment (ANC ≥ 0.5x109/L).
+The efficacy parameters in this study were myeloablation (defined as one or more of the following: absolute neutrophil count [ANC] less than 0.5x109/L, absolute lymphocyte count [ALC] less than 0.1x109/L, thrombocytopenia defined as a platelet count less than 20,000/mm³ or a platelet transfusion requirement) and engraftment (ANC greater than or equal to 0.5x109/L).

 Twenty-three patients (38%) relapsed at a median of 183 days post-transplant (range 36 to 406 days).
 Sixty-two percent of patients (38/61) were free from disease with a median follow-up of 269 days post-transplant (range 20 to 583 days).
 Forty-three patients (70%) were alive with a median follow up of 288 days post-transplant (range 51 to 583 days).
 There were two deaths before BMT Day +28 and six additional patients died by BMT Day +100.
 Ten patients (16%) died after BMT Day +100, at a median of 199 days post-transplant (range 113 to 275 days).